Today let’s get a little controversial and talk about water.

 Far beyond wanting to make this a political piece, or come across as crazy, what I really want to do, is provoke you to weigh the probabilities: Are levels of fluoride in the body (that are far beyond what was ever possible for the entire evolution of our species) more likely to cause harm, or be good for us?

-If you believe, like I do, that excessive fluoride is more than likely not great for us, with a very limited up-side, then apply the detoxification principle, and put less of it in your body.
+If you believe, as I do, that excessive fluoride is more than likely not great for us, with a very limited up-side, then apply the detoxification principle, and put less of it in your body.

 Filtering your water is a good idea, for many more reasons than discussed in this piece.
 To read our recommendations on water filters, click here.